-Part of this, for those familiar with her work, has to do with the sheer fact that writers whom we enjoy and tend to go back to enter our brains and our consciousness and take up residence there like the very best virus.
-That rare kind that actually improves our health rather than decimates it.
+Part of this, for those familiar with her work, has to do with the sheer fact that writers whom we enjoy and tend to go back to wind up entering our brains and our consciousness, where they take up residence like a friendly virus.
+The rare kind that actually improves our health rather than decimates it.

 These writers become like lifelong friends, with whom we carry on a dialogue of sorts.
 It’s a peculiar form of intimacy: the writer speaks—or the singer sings, or the actor acts—and we develop a sort of virtual relationship with them.

 It’s emotional, often intense, and enriching of our lives, no doubt about it.
 This despite the fact that it’s not a “real” relationship in the flesh-and-blood sense, so it remains idealized.